TELLURIDE SKI RESORT ADAPTIVE PASS GUIDELINES

 Physical Disabilities: Any individual with a permanent disability that requires adaptive equipment or adaptive ski technique.
 Adaptive equipment may include, but is not limited to, mono skis, bi-skis, dual skis, snow bikes, outriggers, ski bras, sliders and tethers.

 Individuals who are on social security disability will not automatically qualify for an Adaptive Pass.

 Examples of cases that do not qualify: Asthma, unless the individual is dependent on oxygen.
 Diabetes, unless the individual experiences cognitive unawareness and requires a guide.
 Severe back pain, unless the individual requires a wheel chair or adaptive equipment.
 The disability must permanently affect day to day functions.

-Once approved, Adaptive Season Pass may be purchased from Telluride Ski & Golf for $425.
-Ski Pass Insurance may be purchased for an additional $30.
+Once approved, 2022-23 Adaptive Season Pass may be purchased from Telluride Ski & Golf for $595.
+Ski Pass Insurance may be purchased for an additional cost.

 Once we have received and reviewed your initial application (see below) for the Adaptive Season Pass, a TASP Staff member will be in touch.
 Further documentation or the form linked here may be required from your doctor.